dt29941/Frontend-Written-Test/README.md

 4. State Management: Utilize Redux for managing application state. (completed)
 5. Network Requests: Use Axios or Fetch API for data retrieval. (completed)
 6. Testing: Write unit tests for your components using Jest and React Testing Library. (completed)

+-

+answer of knowledge question:
+Please read the file of knowledgeQuestion

+Thanks for your time and consideration :)